yslan/nek-utils/README.md

 ## Overview

+- `machines_list/`
+   - __Main__: A place to put all of my scripts on server/machines
+   - __Usage__: Using scripts from a stranger is dangerous.
+Use them at your own risk.
+   - __TODO__: Those scripts might not be up-to-date.
+Please contact me if you face issues.

 - `usr_extra/`
    - __Main__: This store those isolated `*.f` files that I usually use is to do some checks or post-processing
    - __Usage__: Include the file in .usr file.
 See the README.md for individual subroutines.